MorenoLaQuatra/bart-it/README.md

 | D_MODEL | 768 |
 | DROPOUT | 0.1 |

 The model is trained on 2 NVIDIA RTX A6000 GPUs for a total of 1,7 million steps.
-The pre-trained model is released for the community on the [HuggingFace Hub](https://huggingface.co/) - [BART-IT - MODEL RELEASED UPON PUBLICATION](https://huggingface.co/).
+The pre-trained model is released for the community on the [HuggingFace Hub](https://huggingface.co/) - [BART-IT](https://huggingface.co/morenolq/bart-it)

 ## Model Fine-tuning